nf-core/website/src/content/docs/contributing/modules.md

     }
     ```

-10. In some cases, STDOUT and STDERR need to be saved to file, for example for reporting purposes.
-Use the shell command `tee` to redirect the
+10. In some cases, STDOUT and STDERR may need to be saved to file, for example for reporting purposes.
+Use
-    streams to both file and it's original stream.
-This allows for the streams to be captured by the job scheduler's stream logging capabilities
+    the shell command `tee` to capture the streams but preserve the streams.
+This allows for the streams to
-    and print them to screen when Nextflow encounters an error.
-In particular, when using `process.scratch`, the log files may not be preserved when
+    be captured by the job scheduler's stream logging capabilities and print them to screen when Nextflow
+    encounters an error.

+    This also makes certain they are captured by Nextflow whereas things written to files only may be lost when
-    the job scheduler relinquishes the job allocation.
+    the job scheduler relinquishes the job allocation lost if using `process.scratch` - unless those files are
+    designated outputs from the process.

     ```nextflow {7-8}
     script: